Water and Air Systems

 The Gulf Stream Explained

 The Gulf Stream is part of a global conveyer belt -- a large-scale ocean circulation that is driven by differences in the density of the ocean water.
-It plays a key role in keeping the climate at balance and Europe warm.
-This video also explores how global warming might change this conveyer belt and why… learn more
+It… learn more

 resource URL thumbnail